andresoviedo/google-drive-ftp-adapter/README.md

 Features
 ========

-- Standalone Java application
+- Standalone Java application (Java 8)
-- Apache Mina FTP Server as a gateway to your google drive files
+- Apache Mina FTP Server as a gateway to your google drive files (Drive API v3)
 - Internal SQLite Cache for fast access to data
 - Google Drive cache synchronisation by polling every 10 seconds
 - Users permissions
 - Supported FTP commands:
-  - List folders, subfolders and files
+  - List folders and files
-  - Renaming files
+  - Rename files
-  - Make new directories
+  - Create or delete directories
-  - Upload new files (includes gdoc conversion)
+  - Upload new files (includes google docs conversion to and from)
-  - Download files to local PC (includes gdoc and gsheet conversion)
+  - Download files to local PC (includes google docs conversion to and from)
-  - Touch remote timestamps
+  - Edit remote timestamps
   - Trash files or folders

 **Ideas for the future**: